japila-books/kafka-internals/docs/controller/KafkaController.md

 [[updateLeaderEpochAndSendRequest-updateLeaderEpoch]]
 `updateLeaderEpochAndSendRequest` <<updateLeaderEpoch, updates leader epoch for the partition>> and branches off per result: a <<updateLeaderEpochAndSendRequest-updateLeaderEpoch-LeaderIsrAndControllerEpoch, LeaderIsrAndControllerEpoch>> or <<updateLeaderEpochAndSendRequest-updateLeaderEpoch-None, none at all>>.

+NOTE: `updateLeaderEpochAndSendRequest` is used when `KafkaController` is requested to <<onPartitionReassignment, onPartitionReassignment>> and <<moveReassignedPartitionLeaderIfRequired, moveReassignedPartitionLeaderIfRequired>>.

 ### <span id="updateLeaderEpochAndSendRequest-updateLeaderEpoch-LeaderIsrAndControllerEpoch"> LeaderIsrAndControllerEpoch

 When <<updateLeaderEpoch, updating leader epoch for the partition>> returns a `LeaderIsrAndControllerEpoch`, `updateLeaderEpochAndSendRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<kafka-controller-AbstractControllerBrokerRequestBatch.adoc#newBatch, prepare a new batch>>. `updateLeaderEpochAndSendRequest` requests the <<brokerRequestBatch, ControllerBrokerRequestBatch>> to <<kafka-controller-AbstractControllerBrokerRequestBatch.adoc#addLeaderAndIsrRequestForBrokers, addLeaderAndIsrRequestForBrokers>> followed by <<kafka-controller-AbstractControllerBrokerRequestBatch.adoc#sendRequestsToBrokers, sendRequestsToBrokers>>.